 If a CKD or CKBD works as an interior designer as defined by a state's law, that designer may need to be licensed.
 Licensure typically requires a combination of education and experience and passing the National Council for Interior Design Qualification exam.
 Certified designers must engage in continuing education to keep their credentials.

 Certified kitchen designers use software and other drawing tools to design a plan for the elements of a residential or commercial kitchen.
 Designers work with clients and contractors to select appliances, flooring, cabinetry and other products for form and function.
 Designs may be for new construction or for a remodel.
 Knowledge of sales, project management and budgeting are typically required.

-The U.S. Bureau of Labor Statistics (BLS) predicted that interior designers, including kitchen designers, would see 4% growth in employment during the 2014-2024 decade.
-In 2015, the BLS reported an annual average income of $55,510 for interior designers.
+The U.S. Bureau of Labor Statistics (BLS) predicted that interior designers, including kitchen designers, would see 4% growth in employment during the 2018-2028 decade.
+In 2018, the BLS reported an annual median income of $53,370 for interior designers.